eljefe303030/Melius/README.md

 ### Additional Key Commands

+Outpost object rotation is now done by moving around the object, instead of using a rotate key.

 |Key|Action|Related Mod|Comments|
 |---|---|---|---|
 |N| Active night vision|Serenity of Stars|Need to add sensor array mod to helmets first|